hithosh/StarwarsApi/README.md

 #Generata Avatar based on attributes provide by:
-using avataars package  and generate avatar based on hari_color,gender
+using avataars package  and generate avatar based on hari_color,gender,skin color
-#install:
+#command to avataaar package install:

 npm install avataaars